MUTUAL FUNDS – DID YOU KNOW SERIES

 Think over whether the fund holds the same benefit as it was offering previously.
 If not, if its investment objective or approach alters, it might no longer fit your strategy.
 In such a scenario it’s suggested to switch over to a fund that suffices the requirement of your investing strategy.

 #6 What if the fund consistently performs poorly?

 If a fund’s poor performance persists than its peer group, consider replacing it.

-Fund of Funds (FoF) is a scheme that invests in other mutual fund schemes.
-FoF scheme enables investors to diversify their investing portfolio through one scheme.
+Fund of Funds (FOF) is a scheme that invests in other mutual fund schemes.
+FoF scheme enables investors to diversify their investment portfolio through one scheme.

 No-load funds are funds that can be purchased without any sales charge.

 #14 What is the difference between an open-ended and close-ended scheme?

 Open-ended schemes can issue/redeem units any time during the lifespan of the scheme.
 On contrary, close-ended schemes cannot issue new units except in case of bonus or rights issue.